OpenCircuits/OpenCircuits/docs/Guides/Imports.md

     CONTAINERS

 ## FILES IN THE SAME DIRECTORY STRUCTURE ##
-    If none of the previous rules apply as a general rule of thumb, files higher in the directory structure should be imported before files lower in the directory structre ex:
+    If none of the previous rules apply, as a general rule of thumb, files higher in the directory structure should be imported before files lower in the directory structre ex:
     "../../THE_FILE"
     "../THE_FILE"
     "./THE_FILE"